artefactual/atom-docs/dev-manual/env/compose.rst

 Install Docker and Docker Compose
 =================================

-If you're a Mac on Windows user, the `Docker Toolbox <https://www.docker.com/products/docker-toolbox>`_ will install everything you need.
+If you're a Mac or Windows user, the `Docker Toolbox <https://www.docker.com/products/docker-toolbox>`_ will install everything you need.
 Docker Toolbox incorporates a tool called Docker Machine that lets you provision Docker machines anywhere you need, including local VirtualBox machines running boot2docker, a lightweight Linux